Pharmacy

 Please let us know if you need an interpreter.
 You can contact us telephoning the Translating and Interpreting Service (TIS) on 131 450.
 Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and the healthcare professional you want to speak with.

-We are a teaching hospital and you may be asked to be involved in research, or for a student to be present at your appointment.
+We are a teaching hospital and you may be asked to be involved in research.
 You have a right to say no. If you do so, this will not impact in any way on the services we will provide.

 Member for